ricmarques/ubuntu-advantage-client/docs/explanations/status_columns.md

 * **SERVICE**: is the name of service being offered
 * **AVAILABLE**: if that service is available on that machine.
-To verify if a service is available, we check the machine kernel version, architecture and Ubuntu release it is running.
+To verify if a service is available, we check the machine kernel version, architecture, Ubuntu release being used and the machine type (i.e lxd for LXD containers)
 * **DESCRIPTION**: A short description of the service.

 However, if we run the same command when attached, we have an output with 4 columns: